 The smallest possible denominator that can be shared by two fractions.
 The lowest common denominator is used when adding or subtracting fractions with different denominators.

 A whole number combined with a fraction.
 Mixed numbers can be converted to improper fractions, and improper fractions can be converted to mixed numbers.

 The number on the top of a fraction.
 The numerator indicates the number of parts of the whole.

 A mathematical action or process such as addition or subtraction.
 A mathematical equation can consist of multiple operations.

-A number that indicates part of a whole.
+A number that indicates part of a whole out of 100.
 Percentages are fractions in which the denominator is 100.

-The numerical value of a digit, based on its position in the number.
-Place value is expressed in groups of ten.
+The numerical value of a digit as determined by its position in a number.
+Place values are equal to multiples of ten.

 The dispersion of measurements or fineness of readings.
 More decimals in measurements indicate a need for higher precision.